Seer: Language Instructed Video Prediction with Latent Diffusion Models: Experiments

 \subsection{Main Results}

-\textbf{Quantitative Results.~~} Table~\ref{table:tvp} presents the text-condtioned video prediction results on Something Something-V2 (SSv2) and BridgeData.
-Seer achieves the best performance among all baselines, with the lowest Fréchet Video Distance (FVD) of 200.1 and Kinematic Distance (KVD) of 0.3 in SSv2, and the lowest FVD of 507 and KVD of 1.37 in BridgeData.
-Notably, Seer and Tune-A-Video both incorporate text conditioning, and the results highlight Seer's superior text-video alignment performance, especially on SSv2.
+\textbf{Quantitative Results.~~} Table~\ref{table:tvp} presents the text-condtioned video prediction results on Something Something-V2 (SSv2), BridgeData and Epic-kitchens-100 (Epic100).
+Seer achieves the best performance among all baselines, with the lowest Fréchet Video Distance (FVD) of 112.9 and Kinematic Distance (KVD) of 0.12 in SSv2, the lowest FVD of 246.3 and KVD of 0.55 in BridgeData, and the lowest FVD of 271.4 in Epic100.
+Notably, Seer, MAGE, VideoFusion and Tune-A-Video all incorporate text conditioning, and the results highlight Seer's superior text-video alignment performance.

 The results of the human evaluation in the text-conditioned video manipulation experiment are shown in Figure~\ref{fig:humaneval}.
 Our proposed Seer outperforms the other baselines in terms of both semantic content and fidelity of video, with a preference rate of at least $72.2\%$ in comparison.
 This indicates that Seer is effective in generating high-quality video clips that are faithful to the input text prompts.